danielenriquez59/primevue-chatbot/README.md

 Add your OPENAI API KEY, PINECONE INDEX, PINECONE ENVIRONMENT, and PINECONE API KEY to the .env file

+Add your PDFs to send to PINECONE in storage/pdfs directory

 ## Development Server

 Start the development server on `http://localhost:3000`: